Kayla Russell

 Kayla Russell (born May 5, 1998, in Miramichi) is a Canadian curler from Strathadam, New Brunswick.
-She currently plays second on Team Melissa Adams.
+She is currently the alternate on Team Melissa Adams.

 Career

 Russell played lead throughout her junior career as a member of the Samantha Crook rink.
 In 2017, her team with Crook, third Julia Hunter and second Danielle Hubbard won the New Brunswick junior provincial championship, going undefeated to claim the title.
 This included defeating the defending champions Team Justine Comeau in the final, who won bronze at the previous Canadian junior championship.
 At the 2017 Canadian Junior Curling Championships, the team finished tied for fourth place in their pool with a 3–3 record.
 This forced them to play a tiebreaker against Northern Ontario's Krysta Burns, which they lost 8–5.
 They finished the event in eleventh place with a 4–5 record.
 Russell later won a silver medal in the mixed doubles competition.

 The following year, Hubbard aged out of juniors and the team added Molli Ward as their new second.
 At the 2018 New Brunswick Scotties Tournament of Hearts, their first women's provincial championship, the team finished in fifth with a 2–3 record.
 They would not return to the Canadian juniors, however, falling to the Justine Comeau rink 6–5 in the semifinal.
 In her last year of junior eligibility, Samantha Crook aged out and Julia Hunter took over skipping duties for the team.
 They finished with a 3–3 record at the provincial championship, losing out to Erica Cluff.
 Team Crook again competed in the 2019 New Brunswick Scotties Tournament of Hearts where they missed the playoffs, going 2–3.